ashleybaxter/iamashley/_posts/2017-08-30-a-look-back-on-with-jacks-first-year.markdown

 I won't bore you with the logistics of why we haven't implemented instant quotes, but things are moving in that direction. <a href="http://scottriley.im/">Scott</a> is mocking up the customer journey as I type.
 However, in the insurance world this could take a while to roll out…

 Ultimately, I want to build __the best suite of tools for freelancers to buy and manage their insurance__.
-This requires money and <a href="http://iamashley.co.uk/2017/06/07/my-experience-applying-to-an-accelerator/">I didn't get investment from Ignite</a> (more in that another time).
+This requires money and I'm self-funded. <a href="http://iamashley.co.uk/2017/06/07/my-experience-applying-to-an-accelerator/">I didn't get investment from Ignite</a> (more in that another time), so weekend photography jobs are funding the development of With Jack.

 I've had to ask myself how serious I am about this and how much I believe in what I'm building.
 The answer is _"100% serious"_.
 Now I'm weighing up my options for putting money into With Jack.